Frill-co/frill-widget-examples/README.md

 ## Getting Started

-All Widgets & Surveys should always be loaded with the Frill Script.
+We recommend using the Frill Script to automatically load all Widget and Surveys.
 Get your Frill Script code from the [Widgets](https://app.frill.co/dashboard/widget) or [Surveys](https://app.frill.co/dashboard/survey) page and place the script before the closing `</body>` tag on your website.

-> [!NOTE]
-> If you are using a JavaScript framework, e.g. React (including NextJS), Vue, Angular, etc. You don't need to do anything special.
-Load the script tag like you would any other.

 ```html
 <!-- Frill (https://frill.co) -->